Overview

 Prevention

 Exposure to sunlight provides the best source of vitamin D. During most seasons, 10 to 15 minutes of exposure to the sun near midday is enough.
-However, if you're dark-skinned, if it's winter or if you live in northern latitudes, you might not be able to get enough vitamin D from sun exposure.
+But if you have brown or Black skin, if it's winter, or if you live in northern latitudes, you might not be able to get enough vitamin D from sun exposure.

 Check labels to determine the vitamin D content of fortified foods.

-If you're pregnant, ask your doctor about taking vitamin D supplements.
+If you're pregnant, ask your healthcare professional about taking vitamin D supplements.

-Guidelines recommend that all infants should receive 400 IU a day of vitamin D. Because human milk contains only a small amount of vitamin D, infants who are exclusively breast-fed should receive supplemental vitamin D daily.
-Some bottle-fed infants may also need vitamin D supplements if they aren't receiving enough from their formula.
+Guidelines recommend that all infants should receive 400 international units (IU) a day of vitamin D. Because human milk contains only a small amount of vitamin D, infants who are exclusively breastfed should receive supplemental vitamin D daily.
+Some bottle-fed infants also may need vitamin D supplements if they aren't receiving enough from their formula.

 Diagnosis

-During the exam, the doctor will gently press on your child's bones, checking for abnormalities.
-He or she will pay particular attention to your child's:
+During the exam, the healthcare professional typically will gently press on your child's bones, checking for irregularities.
+They may pay specific attention to the following:

-• Skull.
-Babies who have rickets often have softer skull bones and might have a delay in the closure of the soft spots (fontanels).
+- Skull.
+Babies who have rickets often have softer skull bones and might have a delay in the closure of the soft spots, called fontanels.

-• Chest.
-Some children with rickets develop abnormalities in their rib cages, which can flatten and cause their breastbones to protrude.
+- Chest.
+Some children with rickets develop changes in their rib cages, which can flatten and cause their breastbones to protrude.

-• Wrists and ankles.
-Children who have rickets often have wrists and ankles that are larger or thicker than normal.
+- Wrists and ankles.
+Children who have rickets often have larger or thicker wrists and ankles.

 Treatment

 Most cases of rickets can be treated with vitamin D and calcium supplements.
-Follow your child's doctor's directions as to dosage.
+Follow the directions as to dosage.
 Too much vitamin D can be harmful.

-Your child's doctor will monitor your child's progress with X-rays and blood tests.
+Your child's healthcare team may check your child's progress with X-rays and blood tests.

-If your child has a rare inherited disorder that causes low amounts of phosphorus, supplements and medication may be prescribed.
+If your child has a rare inherited disorder that causes low amounts of phosphorus, supplements and medicines may be prescribed.

-For some cases of bowleg or spinal deformities, your doctor might suggest special bracing to position your child's body appropriately as the bones grow.
-More-severe skeletal deformities might require surgery.
+For some cases of bowleg or spinal deformities, your healthcare professional might suggest special bracing to position your child's body properly as the bones grow.
+More-serious skeletal deformities might require surgery.

 Preparing for your appointment

-You'll likely start by seeing your family doctor or a pediatrician.
+You'll likely start by seeing your primary care professional or a pediatrician.
 Depending on the cause of your child's symptoms, you might be referred to a specialist.

 Here's information to help you get ready for your appointment.